Last Updated: March 20, 2021

 (Stanford Graduate School of Business)

 By inducing a sense of comfort and relaxation, working from home leads to improved productivity.
-Additionally, employers who’ve implemented a work from home strategy saw a yearly profit increase of $2,000 per worker.
+Additionally, employers who’ve implemented a work-from-home strategy saw a yearly profit increase of $2,000 per worker, as shown in the freelance economy statistics derived from Stanford’s survey.

 20. 30% of freelance writers make under $10 per hour during their first year.

 How much do freelance writers make?
 Well, during their first year at least, not so much.
 According to a survey from early 2019 that involved more than 1,400 freelance writers, close to a third of them earned less than $10 per hour during their first freelancing year.
 Even after that, the same portion of them stayed below the $20 per hour threshold.
-On the other end, 10% of the participants reported earning more than $76 an hour.
+And it’s considering that 31% of blog posts take six hours to write.
+On the other hand, 10% of the participants reported earning more than $76 an hour.

 22. 48% of female freelancers earn less than $25,000 per year.

 The freelancing community isn’t immune to wage discrepancies; nearly half of all female freelancers make less than $25,000 per year.
-When it comes to male freelancers, the freelance statistics on payments show that 34% of them fall into this pay bracket.
+The gig economy trends on male freelancers show that 34% of them fall into this pay bracket.
 Another piece of data demonstrating the advantage men in the industry have over their female peers says they are 4.5 times more likely to make over $150,000.

 23. Male freelancers are more likely to be tricked by clients.